max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			- new QuickFlow(object).moveTo(0, new vec2(0,1), false, 1).reset(1, .6, EaseFunctions.Bounce.Out)		    // same as above, but for a 2D ScreenTransform
 			- new QuickFlow(object).keepBouncingPosition().keepBouncingScale().keepBouncingRotation()		            // continuous wiggly animation

+     If an object's transforms has been modified by other scripts in the meantime, you can re-initialize quickflow easily:

+         const qf = new QuickFlow(visual)                                                // a QuickFlow object for 'visual' qf.initialize().scaleOut()                                                      // scale-out 'visual' using its current transforms as starting point

 		Tips:
-         - setting arguments to 'undefined' will make them pick their default values
+         - setting arguments to 'undefined' will use default values
-			- the first argument of any animation is always 'delay', which has a default value of 0
+			- first argument of any animation is always 'delay' (s), which is 0 by default
-			- after the last out-animation stops playing, the SceneObject will automatically be disabled (for example after a fadeOut of a scaleOut)
+			- after the last out-animation finishes playing, the SceneObject will automatically disable (e.g. fadeOut, scaleOut)
-			- when chaining animations as a one-liner, it's best for readibility to chain them chronologically (so their delay values increase from left to right)
+			- when chaining animations in a one-liner, it helps with readibility to chain them chronologically!
+(Increasing delay values left to right)
-			- animations like 'reset' and 'stop' only stop the animations starting before them
+			- animations like 'reset' and 'stop' only apply to the animations that started before they did, animations with a greater delay will still play